openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 On the right of each column in red, you will see a key on your keyboard.
 Under the corresponding "Dec" (decimal=base 10) column, you will see the number that you will receive in the key functions.

-TIP: You can actually use something called [type casting](http://www.cplusplus.com/doc/tutorial/typecasting/) to turn the int into a 'char', or letter.
+**TIP**: You can actually use something called [type casting](http://www.cplusplus.com/doc/tutorial/typecasting/) to turn the int into a 'char', or letter.
 Simply put "(char)" before the "key" variable so that your cout statement looks like this:

 ```cpp
 cout << "keyPressed " << (char)key << endl;